gkappler/CombinedParsers.jl/docs/src/index.md

 ## Acknowledgements

-This package is enabled only due to the Julia's compiler and superior type system.
+This package is enabled only due to Julia's compiler and superior type system.
 Thankfully: a really concise language for powerful computing!